PGAdrian00/Sport-Facilities-Rental-WebApp/README.md

 # licenta
-Web application for the rental of sport facilities Let`s make it a really cool one!
+Web application for the rental of sport facilities.

+Let`s make it a really cool one!